weka/csi-wekafs/docs/usage.md

    PersistentVolumeClaim
 7. Optionally, user could create snapshots of volumes and restore them to new volumes, or clone volumes directly

-> **NOTE:** The example above is based on directory-backed CSI volume, but same logic applies also to other volume
-> types.

 ### Choosing the right volume type for your workload
 Weka CSI plugin now supports multiple types of volumes, which basically differ by their representation on Weka cluster backend.
 Each volume type has its benefits and limitations.
 It is crucial to choose the right type of volume to achieve the best